 Scholarships for High School Students Taking Trips to Israel

 The Israel Scholarship Program is funded by the Sara and E.J.
-Evans Israel Experience Endowment and Nancy Gordon Justice Fund.
+Evans Israel Experience Endowment.

-If you are interested in helping to support these programs, you can send donations or tribute gifts to either: The Sara & E.J.
-Evans Israel Experience Scholarship Fund or the Nancy Gordon Justice Fund at the Jewish Community Foundation.
-For more information on how you can help support this fund, contact Jill Madsen, CEO, at firstname.lastname@example.org.
+If you are interested in helping to support this program, you can send donations or tribute gifts to: The Sara & E.J.
+Evans Israel Experience Scholarship Fund at the Jewish Community Foundation.

 In 2016, the Scholarship Committee awarded four teens scholarships.
 Maya Weinberg received a scholarship to participate in Young Judea’s Onward Israel, Green Energy internship.
 David Halev was awarded a scholarship to participate in a Young Judea’s Year Course.
 Mollie Zoffer was granted a scholarship to participating in American Hebrew Academy’s Alexander Muss High School in Israel program.
 And Michelle Brint was given a scholarship to participate in MASA’s Tikkun Olam Social Justice Track program.
 Click here to read more about Maya Weinberg’s experience.

-The Scholarship Committee of the Sara & E.J.
-Evans Israel Experience Scholarship Fund of the Jewish Community Foundation awarded Ilan Szulik a scholarship in 2014.
+In 2014, the Scholarship Committee awarded Ilan Szulik a scholarship.
 Ilan went to Israel through the organization, JCC Maccabia Israel.
 Click here to read more about Ilan’s Israel trip!

-In 2012, two participants, Simone Leiro and Jonah Horwitz, were awarded $1,000 Israel experience scholarships.
+In 2012, the Scholarship Committee awarded Simone Leiro and Jonah Horwitz, Israel experience scholarships.
 Jonah Horwitz participated in the NFTY in Israel LDor V Dor Summer Program, also through the Union for Reform Judaism.
 Click here to read more about Jonah’s Israel trip!